Orders

 Shipments

 A shipment represents the operational step where an order is prepared for fulfillment — defining how the items will be shipped.
+When creating a shipment, you determine:- The carrier and service level to use

 - How many physical parcels are included